EmbarkStudios/rust-gpu/docs/src/codegen-args.md

 Dumps all input modules to the linker, to files in `DIR`, before the linker touches them at all.

-### `--dump-post-merge FILE`
+### `--dump-post-merge DIR`

-Dumps the merged module, to `FILE`, immediately after merging, but before the linker has done anything else (including, well, linking the methods - `LinkageAttributes` will still exist, etc.).
+Dumps the merged module, to a file in `DIR`, immediately after merging, but before the linker has done anything else (including, well, linking the methods - `LinkageAttributes` will still exist, etc.).
 This is very similar to `--dump-pre-link`, except it outputs only a single file, which might make grepping through for stuff easier.